vimc/montagu-machine/docs/Annex.md

 * Annex database (in docker container)
 * Barman
 * Cron job to nightly dump data from barman and ferry it to the starport
+* Cron job to nightly back up starport to AWS using duplicati
 * (Starport - this is just a folder than can be SSH'd to by bb8 from other machines)

 ## Upgrading and rebooting